chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ## Fairy Stockfish

-I would like to mention briefly that [Fairy-Stockfish](https://fairy-stockfish.github.io/) is a version of Stockfish that support all of the Chess variants available on lichess.org and even more.
+I would like to mention briefly that [Fairy-Stockfish](https://fairy-stockfish.github.io/) is a version of Stockfish that supports all of the Chess variants available on lichess.org and even more.
 I have not mastered the use of it from the command line, but I have confirmed that it works with Xboard, which is the next program I am recommending.

 ## Xboard